peteroupc/peteroupc.github.io/colorgen.md

 There are at least two conventions for XYZ colors:

 - In one convention ("absolute XYZ"), the Y component represents an absolute luminance in candelas per square meter (cd/m<sup>2</sup>).
-- In another convention ("relative XYZ"), the three components are normalized to a reference white point and "black point", such that Y ranges from 0 for black to a known value for white.
-Specifically, the relative XYZ color is the absolute XYZ color minus the "black point", then divided by the absolute-Y difference between the white point and the "black point", then multiplied by a normalizing factor such as 1 or 100.
-In this sense, the "black point" is generally, but not always, the absolute XYZ color `[0, 0, 0]`, that is, one having a Y component (absolute luminance) of 0 cd/m<sup>2</sup>.
+- In another convention ("relative XYZ"), the three components are normalized to a given white point and black point (usually those of a _reference medium_), such that Y ranges from 0 for black to a known value for white.
+Specifically, the relative XYZ color is the absolute XYZ color minus the black point, then divided by the absolute-Y difference between the white point and the black point, then multiplied by a normalizing factor such as 1 or 100.
+In this sense, the black point is generally, but not always, the absolute XYZ color `[0, 0, 0]`, that is, one having a Y component (absolute luminance) of 0 cd/m<sup>2</sup>.

 In the following pseudocode&mdash;